padogrid/bundle-none-app-simulator/README.md

 ...
 ```

-If you are running an older version of PadoGrid Docker image, then the QuestDB Java API will faiil.
+If you are running an older version of PadoGrid Docker image, then the QuestDB Java API will fail.
 This is due to [`glibc` compatibility issues](https://github.com/jxyang/gcompat).
 You can overcome this by setting `LD_PRELOAD` before running the simulator as follows.

 ✏️  This step is not necessary for newer versions of the PadoGrid image (v0.9.27+), which have `LD_PRELOAD` already set.